Qiskit/RFCs/0023-executor-primitive.md

 However, given current noise levels, robust error mitigation is essential, requiring executing thousands or even millions of circuit variations to implement certain mitigation protocols.
-Transmitting these variations across cloud environments is inefficient, but this can be optimized using a "samplex" — a domain-specific language (DSL) program describing the way of producing these variations.
+Transmitting these variations across cloud environments is inefficient, but this can be optimized using a "samplex", a domain-specific language (DSL) program describing the way of producing these variations.
 The samplex enables efficient server-side generation of variations, with results transmitted back as samples accompanied by metadata, facilitating client-side